Grade Appeal Procedure

 Step 1: Informal Appeal to the Instructor and Dean

-1. Students must initiate a grade appeal with the course instructor within 15 business days of grade publication to the student.
+1. Students are required to initiate a grade appeal with the course instructor within 15 business days of grade publication to the student.
 The student is responsible for arranging to meet or communicate remotely with the instructor about their concerns.
 The student’s appeal must address the “Criteria for a Grade Appeal” which are listed above.
 There is no required form for students to complete for an informal grade appeal.

 2. The faculty member is responsible for providing a substantive response to the student, which may involve meeting with the student, within 15 business days of the student's notification.
 If the student accepts the outcome of this exchange, the matter will be considered resolved.